rbisdorff/Digraph3/docSphinx/tutorial.rst

 In the table of the equivalence relation *R1 <=> R2* above, we observe that the normalized majority margin of equivalent versus non equivalent irreflexive pairs amounts to (9 - 11)/20 = -0.1, i.e. the value of Kendall's *tau* index in this plainly determined crisp case.

-What happens now with less determined and even partially indeterminate relations ?
+What happens now with more or less determined and even partially indeterminate relations ?
 May we proceed in a similar way ?

 Bipolar-valued relational equivalence
 .....................................

-Let us now consider two bipolar valued digraphs *R1* and *R2* defined on the same set of five nodes.
+Let us now consider two randomly valued bipolar digraphs *R1* and *R2* of order five.

 >>> R1 = RandomValuationDigraph(order=5,seed=1)
 >>> R1.showRelationTable(ReflexiveTerms=False)